Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 }

-The browser instance persists between requests, keeping cookies and session state intact.
+The browser instance persists, keeping cookies, local storage, and session state intact between requests.

 "cmd": "sessions.destroy",